 As announced during 2018-19 budget, the Government is thinking to provide incentives for non VR doctors to qualify as vocationally recognised (VR) or specialist GPs and to practice outside major cities.
-There is no information available for MDRAP program yet.
-However, on the DoH website, it is mentioned that this program will encourage non-VR doctors
+Warning: Please note that there are many recent changes to Medicare provider number legislations including introducing new 3GA programs and cessation of few 3GA

 District of Workforce Shortage (DWS) is the geographical area in which access to Medicare-subsidised medical services for local population is less as compared to national average.
 Previously, medical practices have to formally apply for District of Workforce Shortage (DWS) status.